Guardiola, Solskjaer and the winners and losers of the Champions League draw

 The 21-year-old has already scored five goals and made three assists from his four appearances in an intimidating start to the season for Dortmund.

-A host of European giants are monitoring his availability and more quality performances on the biggest stage are only going to add to the clamour for his signature.
+A host of European giants are monitoring his availability and more quality performances on the biggest stage would only add to the clamour for his signature.

 Winner: Florentino Perez